Trongate PHP Framework Docs

 Debug Mode Works Here Too

-Turn on debug mode → both methods display the fully bound SQL before execution.
-This makes debugging easy.
+Turn on debug mode → both methods dump the fully bound SQL before execution.
+Lifesaver on hairy queries.

 Need raw power or complex table joins?
 Use .